Fleury Logo

 1935 - 2018

-The artist, fascinated by Herbin’s theoretical writings, was as-yet unaware of the relationship between them.
-At the age of 18, she met her great-uncle at Cateau-Cambrésis.
-Herbin discovered her work and encouraged her to persevere along this path.
+Fascinated by the theoretical writings of Auguste Herbin, she was initially unaware of their family connection; it was only at the age of 18 that she met her great-uncle in Le Cateau-Cambrésis.
+Herbin saw her work and encouraged her to pursue this artistic path.

-Geneviève Claisse first exhibited in 1958 in Paris and Cambrai.
-The following year, she moved to Paris and became her great-uncle’s assistant, whilst continuing her artistic research.
-She shared his studio for a year.
+Claisse held her first exhibitions in 1958 in Paris and Cambrai.
+The following year, she moved to Paris and became her great-uncle’s assistant while continuing her own artistic research.
+They shared a studio for one year.

-In 1971, Geneviève Claisse opened a second studio in Ecluzelles.
-In the 1970s, she took part in the Salon de Mai and exhibited in New York, Paris, Amsterdam, Basel, etc.
+In 1971, Geneviève Claisse opened a second studio in Écluzelles.
+During the 1970s, she participated in the Salon de Mai and exhibited in New York, Paris, Amsterdam, Basel, and other cities.
+This period was marked by a return to rectilinear forms, particularly in the ADN series, where the artist continued her exploration of colorimetry, previously developed through her work with circles.

-In 1982, the Matisse Museum of Cateau-Cambrésis devoted an exhibition room to Geneviève Claisse’s work.
+In 1982, the Matisse Museum in Le Cateau-Cambrésis dedicated an exhibition room to Geneviève Claisse’s work.

 Read more